 Richard is a barrister and a fellow of the Institute of Chartered Accountants in England & Wales.

-Charlotte has a background in management education and development and worked for many years at the University of Westminster School of Management where she was made Dean.
+Charlotte has a background in management education and development and worked for many years at the University of Westminster School of Management ultimately as Dean of Management.
 She was head of management development for a major international company and then a founder of YSC, the international corporate psychology practice.
 Charlotte was a member of the founding team at SSE with Michael Young, and was Chair of Trustees from 2004-17.
 She was awarded the Queen’s Award for Enterprise Promotion in April 2009.
-Charlotte stood down as Chair in April 2017 but remains on the Board.

 Charlotte is a member of the Grant Management Committee and the Finance, Audit and Risk Committee.

 Luljeta Nuzi is the founder of the Shpresa Programme.
 The programme has received a number of awards including the Queen’s Award for Volunteering in 2004, the London Youth Quality Mark Gold Award for excellence for Youth Work provision and the Marsh Award for the contribution to the fight against modern slavery.

 Luljeta received an Honorary Award as Migrant and Refugee Woman of the year in 2012, the David Crystal Award from the Chartered Institute of Linguists in 2014 in recognition of her work with Shpresa Programme fostering the study of community languages, the Ambassador For Peace from Universal Peace Federation December 2016, and more.